 - A 20 month graduate placement sponsored by the Daiwa, Anglo-Japanese Foundation.
 Spent twelve months studying the Japanese language and six months working in Japanese organizations and companies as part of a program that encourages international understanding between Japan and the UK, by annually sending eight scholars to Japan.

-- Masters of Arts, University of St Andrews, Scotland, U.K.
+- University of St Andrews, Scotland, U.K.

 - September 2002 - June 2006